LordRusk/gocaudices/readme.md

 ## (Non)-Features

-+ Goscrape automatically removes whitespace from the end of blocks to keep the bar looking nice
++ Goblocks automatically removes whitespace from the end of blocks to keep the bar looking nice.

 ## FQA -- Frequently Questioned Answers